 Self-employed or freelances pay their contributions not only based on the before-mentioned, but also revenue generated from capital-investments, rent or lease income is added.

-Generally contributions across the board for all providers are set at 14.6% of an individuals gross income, of which an employer pays 7.3% of.
+Generally, contributions across the board for all providers are set at 14.6% of an individual’s gross income, of which each party (employer & employee) pay 7.3%.

-On top of this every of the approx. 110 providers at present time is allowed to load the contribution with their own additional rate, which varies between zero and 1.7%.
+On top of this the provider - there are approx. 108 at present time - is allowed to load the contribution with their own additional rate, which varies between 0.2% - 2.50%.

-Students, self-employed, freelancers, pensioners, job-seekers and also people without any occupation sign up with a statutory provider for all kinds of reasons and quite often it makes sense, mainly however then money-wise.
-Hence whole families, with just one person contributing towards the system, or students up to the age of 25, with little to no income, will benefit from a system predominately funded by all obliged to contribute towards German Social Security.
+Students, self-employed, freelancers, pensioners, jobseekers and also people without any occupation sign up with a statutory provider for all kinds of reasons and quite often it makes sense to join the "public" health scheme, especially for people with pre-existing conditions or families.
+Hence, families in which just one person is earning or students up to the age of 25 with little to no income, will benefit from a system predominately funded by everybody obliged to contribute towards German Social Security Insurance.

 Only if one of the following conditions applies, will your spouse's income not be taken into consideration.